Definitively an experience to do in Borneo, but only if you're not scared of staying atop the boat's roof!

 A low-cost river trip on a cheap ferry, Along the biggest river in Borneo

 For the budget traveler though, a private river cruise is not an option, but there are still a bunch of routes that are connected by public boats for very low fares.
-The “fast” boat connecting Belaga, KapitandSibu is probably the last public river boat in Sarawak, from Sibu though, it’s still possible to get to Kuching by boat, a short part of it being the estuary of the Rajang and the rest on the sea.
+The “fast” boat connecting Belaga, Kapit, and Sibu is probably the last public riverboat in Sarawak, from Sibu though, it’s still possible to get to Kuching by boat, a short part of it is the estuary of the Rajang and the rest on the sea.

 The boat ride from Kapit to Belaga is especially marvelous, quite an adventure, and it has been a highlight of our bicycle touring trip in Malaysian Borneo.

 We got to Belaga from Bakun dam, where we had been for our reportage about the devastation hydroelectric projects in Sarawak.
 The road running from the coast, north of Bintulu is connected to highway 1 and from there onward to Bakun.
-This road used to be a dirty track but is now paved “thanks” to the huge amount of logging trucks going down from Bakun area to the coastal cities.
+This road used to be a dirt track but is now paved “thanks” to the huge amount of logging trucks going down from Bakun area to the coastal cities.
 Indeed we saw hundreds of those while riding this road, scary shit.

 Around 20km before Bakun dam the junction to Belaga is to be found.
 This is an old military road, meaning it was built by soldiers and not professionals, and you can see that.
 It’s basically 40km of crazily steep up and downs, something like few hundred meters up on a 25% slope, then down at the same rate, seamlessly.
-Doing this road by bicycle means pushing almost all the way, a really though one.
+Doing this road by bicycle means pushing almost all the way, a really tough one.

-Luckily for us, just at the beginning of this mess a pick up stopped, wondering what the hell we think we’re doing.
+Luckily for us, just at the beginning of this mess, a pick up stopped, wondering what the hell we think we’re doing.
 The driver told us it would have taken two days to reach Belaga.
 We trusted him and accepted the lift on his truck, Malaysia people are just wonderful!
 When we saw what was ahead of us we were really thankful.

 Speed Boat connections on Rajang river

-There used to be a speed boat connection upstream to the Bakun Dam site, but unfortunately, due to the dam itself and it’s destructive effect on the environment, the waters are now too shallow and the service is suspended.
+There used to be a speed boat connection upstream to the Bakun Dam site, but unfortunately, due to the dam itself and its destructive effect on the environment, the waters are now too shallow and the service is suspended.

 The dam affects the whole Rajang river, with the trip further downstream to Kapit made sometimes unsafe by the low water level, so the boat service might be shut down in dry season.
-Check before, usually The Borneo Post is a good source for this kind of info.
+Check before, usually, The Borneo Post is a good source for this kind of info.

-This is a serious issue for people living along the river, since the express boat is the only way that connects them to so-called “civilization” (hospitals for example), no roads there, so when the service is shut down they have to rely on their own longboats.
+This is a serious issue for people living along the river since the express boat is the only way that connects them to so-called “civilization” (hospitals for example), no roads there, so when the service is shut down they have to rely on their own longboats.

 Price, Schedule, and length of the boat trip

-- The boat fee from Belaga to Kapit (or the other way around) is 55RM, from Kapit to Sibu the price is 20RM.
+The boat fee from Belaga to Kapit (or the other way around) is 55RM, from Kapit to Sibu the price is 20RM.

-- The Kapit – Sibu stretch will take around 4 or 5 hours upstream and around one less going downstream.
+The Kapit – Sibu stretch will take around 4 or 5 hours upstream and around one less going downstream.

-- From Kapit to Belaga time spent on the boat varies from 6 to 7 hours upstream to roughly 5 hours downstream.
+From Kapit to Belaga time spent on the boat varies from 6 to 7 hours upstream to roughly 5 hours downstream.

 The total length of the boat trip is 576km.
 The time can vary depending on weather and river conditions.

 We took the boat at 8 am from Belaga jetty, many stairs do get to it, so not very comfortable with bikes and luggage.
 A sort of schedule can be found on the Official Website of Sarawak River Boards, but I won’t rely on that, ask at the port if you’re in Sibu or just some locals in Belaga, they all know.
 Arriving in Kapit you must change boat, hopping on a slightly bigger one, so more stairs for you and your luggage.

 Belaga to Kapit by boat

-8:30 am, here comes the boat, slightly late, it’s a sunny January morning with the usually spectacular clouds of Borneo’s monsoon season towering above the fast flowing river.
+8:30 am, here comes the boat, slightly late, it’s a sunny January morning with the usually spectacular clouds of Borneo’s monsoon season towering above the fast-flowing river.
 The ferry is narrow and long, with a slightly curved roof where to lean the baggage, that the crew will cover with waterproof canvas.
 Here we put all our bags and bicycles.

-No extra-fee is charged for any amount of luggage, but loading and securing the stuff is up to the passenger, luckily we have ropes, never forget your ropes.
+No extra fee is charged for any amount of luggage, but loading and securing the stuff is up to the passenger, luckily we have ropes, never forget your ropes.

 The boat has bus style seats inside, the air-con is at 15 Celsius, need a jacket.
 Windows are narrow and dirty, not ideal to enjoy the view.
 But here comes the great fun!
 On this kind of speedboat locals usually stay on the roof, and that is a completely different story.
 As soon as we see the first passenger heading there we follow, and we won’t move from there until we reached Kapit (concerns about safety are below).
-Sunscreen is a must in sunny days.
+Sunscreen is a must on sunny days.

 The boat goes fast, around 50km/h but does many stops, basically every village along the river, but this is the interesting part.
-Punan, Sekapan, Kejaman and Tanjung longhouses are all around, each so different from the others, some two-storey high, some very colorful.
+Punan, Sekapan, Kejaman and Tanjung longhouses are all around, each so different from the others, some two-story-high, some very colorful.
 People fish and move goods on small longboats, plant or harvest pepper, everywhere is human activity, like if this is a city, and Rajang river its main road.